 Bill was named after his late uncle William D. Aviles.
 Private First Class Aviles was a member of the 19th Infantry Regiment, 24th Infantry Division.
 He was Killed in Action while fighting the enemy in North Korea on October 15, 1951.
 Private First Class Aviles was awarded the Purple Heart, Bronze Star, the Combat Infantryman's Badge, the Korean Service Medal, the United Nations Service Medal, the National Defense Service Medal and the Korean War Service Medal.

-This year, Bill is participating in the Run to the Wall.
+This year, Bill and his daughter Olivia will be participating in the Run For The Wall.
 The philosophy of the organization is to promote healing among ALL veterans and their families and friends, to call for an accounting of all Prisoners of War and those Missing in Action (POW/MIA), to honor the memory of those Killed in Action (KIA) from all wars, and to support our military personnel all over the world.

 As the start of the Run For The Wall approaches, so many